andrewkolos/interval-task-runner/README.md

 # IntervalTaskRunner

 Repeatedly executes a function with a minimum time delay between reach call (with millisecond precision).
+Written in TypeScript.

 # Installation and Usage